NG-NEST/ng-nest/lib/ng-nest/ui/tree/examples/en_US/default/checkbox/readme.md

 ---
 order: 2
-label: '选择框'
+label: 'Checkbox'
 ---

-使用 `checkbox` 来启用多选框。
+Use `checkbox` to enable checkbox.